alf-p-steinbach/cppx-core/docs/README.md

 ---

-Dependencies: the [*C header wrappers*](https://github.com/alf-p-steinbach/C-header-wrappers) nano-library, that provides headers like *\<c/stdlib.hpp\>*.
+Dependency: the [*C header wrappers*](https://github.com/alf-p-steinbach/C-header-wrappers) nano-library, that provides headers like *\<c/stdlib.hpp\>*.

-The *cppx-core* functionality emerged by repeatedly paring down an as yet unpublished library that I call *C++ Band Aid*, so it's a bit like the prime numbers emerging via a sieve process: *apparently* arbitrary with inexplicable large holes here & there, but hanging together and making sense at a higher level.
-The intent of the *cppx core* micro-library is to serve as the core of the refactored *C++ Band Aid* library.
-The *C++ Band Aid* library adds more high level and more system specific things such as transparent UTF-8 support for Windows console i/o, much like my now archived *Wrapped Stdlib* library but in a Better Way&trade;.
+The *cppx-core* functionality emerged by repeatedly paring down an as yet unpublished library that I call *C++ Band Aid*.
+Well, also a adding a few things to make it more useful on its own.
+Still it's a bit like the prime numbers emerging via a sieve process: *apparently* it's arbitrary with inexplicable large holes here & there, but it hangs together and makes sense at a higher level.
+The intent is for the *cppx core* micro-library to serve as the core of the refactored *C++ Band Aid* library.
+The *C++ Band Aid* library adds more high level and more system specific things such as transparent UTF-8 support for Windows console i/o and command line arguments, and a common opt-in startup function with exception reporting, much like my now archived *Wrapped Stdlib* library but in a Better Way&trade;.

 *cppx-core* provides the following headers: